LATEST UPDATES AS AT 16 February 2021

-(For earlier news items – please click on the News page on the top menu)
+(For other news items – please click on the News page found listed in the top menu)

-Informataion about Herefordshire Council’s support for vulnerable residents during the Covid-19 lockdown can be found at this website
+Informataion about Herefordshire Council’s support for vulnerable residents who remain in thier homes during the Covid-19 lockdown can be found at this website

-Wellington Heath COVID-19 local helpline for residents in the Parish: Pat Beaumont & Sue Barnes have asked us to remind everyone that the Wellington Heath Battle Group remains available to provide local support to the Parish if needed.
+Wellington Heath’s own volunteer-run COVID-19 local helpline for residents in the Parish: Pat Beaumont & Sue Barnes have asked us to remind everyone that the Wellington Heath Battle Group remains available to provide local support to the Parish if needed.
 Pat & Sue have the following message for everyone:

 “Well, here we go again, lockdown for another 4 weeks.
 As the Government’s strategy to combat and delay the spread of the Coronavirus starts to take effect, we are aware that some in the village may require more support than others.
 But not to worry the Wellington Heath Coronavirus Battle Group is here to help once again, so if anyone finds it difficult to get their groceries or medicines, then please give us a call.
 We have also agreed to open the outside lending library once again outside the Memorial Hall so when you go for your walk you can pick up a book to read when you get back home.”

 “Don’t forget hands, face, space and stay safe.”

 Contact Details : Pat Beaumont (01531 579347) & Sue Barnes (01531 248472)

 Vaccinations The NHS have started its vaccination roll-out.
 Its early stages now with more vaccine and vaccine centres coming online each week.

 - people who live or work in care homes

 - health and social care workers at high risk